 - Someone who is experiencing mental health problems may find it hard to reach out, so try to keep in touch.
 A text message or a phone call could make a big difference

 - Find out about local services such as talking therapy or support groups.
 See if there are any specifically for men if you think they’d prefer that.
-Mind has an online directory of peer support groups in England and Wales
+Hub of Hope offers local, national, community, charity, private and NHS mental health support and services.

 - Take care of yourself.
 Looking after someone else can be hard, so make sure you consider your wellbeing too